clauswilke/clauswilke.github.io.old/README.md

 3. Create a basic stylesheet (e.g. `assets/css/site.scss`) as follows:
 ```
 ---
+# Only the main Sass file needs front matter (the dashes are enough)
 ---
+# ... customize bootstrap variables
 @import "bootstrap";
 ```
 All variable definitions etc. need to be made before the final `@import "boostrap";` line.